knmcguire/o3de_roboball/Doc/roboball_tutorial_8.md

 return Control
 ```

-Run the game and you should see the folllowing in the console:
+Run the game and you should see the following in the console:

 ```
 (Script) - Ouch!
 (Script) - Ouch!